atrichkov/CliTodo/README.md

 ## Usage

-To see a list of available options run:
+To see a list of available commands run:

 ```shell
 python3 index.py